smolix/FeynRL/configs/README.md

 ## `overlap` — Overlap Engine (RL only)

 Controls interleaved rollout generation and training within a single epoch.
 When enabled, `weight_sync_method` must be `"nccl"`.
+The overlap engine uses mid-training chunk cycling: when an in-flight generation chunk finishes during training, it is finalized immediately and the next chunk is dispatched, keeping rollout GPUs busy throughout training.
 See the [Architecture Overview](../docs/ARCHITECTURE.md#-trainingrollout-scheduling) for how these parameters interact.

 | Parameter | Description | Type / Constraint | Examples |
 |:---|:---|:---|:---|